 A sexual harassment policy is a document prohibiting both kinds of sexual harassment in the workplace – quid pro quo and hostile work environment.
 It typically provides examples of prohibited workplace harassment, such as unwanted touching, teasing, or inappropriate jokes, and contains information on how to report a complaint.

-Please note that this article contains general information and we suggest consulting your own legal professional with specific questions about preventing sexual harassment and creating a policy in your workplace based on your city, state, and company size.
+Please note that this article contains general information and we suggest consulting with a legal or HR professional with specific questions about sexual harassment in the workplace.
+Bambee offers on-demand, certified HR specialists that can help you create a and enforce a policy in your workplace compliant with federal laws as well as those in your state.
+Schedule a free consultation today.

 Free Sexual Harassment Policy Template